 Taking your first steps forecasting in Brixx

 So we’ve been through Brixx: what it is, how it works, and how to best use it.
-All that’s left now is to try it out if you haven’t already and to start forecasting your cash flow!
+All that’s left now is to try it out if you haven’t already and to create a cash flow forecast!

 Make sure you check out our getting started video series too!